Tech Founder in BC with a $5M Earnout: Spreading Recognition to Smooth Marginal-Bracket Tax in 2026

 Get a pre-closing structure review covering LCGE eligibility, capital gains reserve modelling, and year-by-year tax projections before you sign the LOI.

-• 4CRA treats contingent consideration (earnout payments tied to revenue or EBITDA milestones) as proceeds of disposition in the year they become determinable — not when the sale agreement is signed, and not when the cash is received
+- 4CRA treats contingent consideration (earnout payments tied to revenue or EBITDA milestones) as proceeds of disposition in the year they become determinable — the fair market value of the contingent right must be estimated and included in year-of-sale proceeds

 Frequently Asked Questions